arcus/education_modules/demystifying_apis/demystifying_apis.md

 How do you interact with an Application Programming Interface?
 Well, first, someone (like the IT department at the New York Times or the developers who work behind the scenes at REDCap) needs to have written an API, a set of rules that allows you, or your computer system, to interrogate their server, which is always listening for HTTP messages.

 You'll use your computer to send a message to the server asking for whatever you need from the API.
-Then the server will send back some combination of a return code (such as 200, good, or 404, not found) and, if things went well, the data you requested in your message.
+Then the server will send back some combination of a return code (such as 200, "good", or 404, "not found") and, if things went well, the data you requested in your message.

 But how?
 How do you send this message to a server?
 What goes inside this message?